soheil-mp/flood-detection-pipeline/README.md

 2.  **Install ESA SNAP:**
     This project relies on the ESA SNAP Engine for SAR preprocessing.
 Please [download and install SNAP](http://step.esa.int/main/download/snap-download/) and configure the Python interface (`snappy`).
 Follow the instructions provided by ESA.

+TODO: We are using poetry and not conde/venv.
 3.  **Create a Python environment and install dependencies:**
     It is highly recommended to use a virtual environment (e.g., conda or venv).
     ```bash